tshiven/Caching-Random-Variate/doc/source/api.rst

 Additional PRNGs
 ^^^^^^^^^^^^^^^^

-There are a large number of pseudorandom numbers in the GSL, which can be used out of the box. librvg provides two additional PRNG types.
+There are a large number of
+`pseudorandom number generators in the GSL <https://www.gnu.org/software/gsl/doc/html/rng.html>`_, which can be used out of the box. librvg also provides two additional PRNG types.

 .. var:: extern const gsl_rng_type * gsl_rng_urandom